What is Reflexology

 The aim of reflexology is to restore balance, harmony and energy flow to the body so that it can work optimally.
 Therefore, many people have reflexology regularly to maintain good health or to treat particular condition or imbalance.

 For best results, I would initially recommend weekly or fortnightly sessions for the first 4-6 weeks, to help restore balance to the body followed by monthly sessions for wellbeing if required.
-However if this frequency is not viable for you, please don’t be put off as monthly or even 2-monthly sessions will still give positive benefits.
+However if this frequency is not viable for you, please don’t be put off as less frequent sessions will still give positive benefits.

 Reflexology for Fertility